David-Eriksson/SubLab/README.md

 # SubLab
 Subthreshold reconstruction Laboratory

 SubLab uses large scale spiking activity to reconstruct subthreshold activity for individual units.
-The input spike file is a binary file consisting of pairs of 'doubles': Spike identity (Unit number) and spike time (seconds).
+The input spike file is a binary file consisting of pairs of 'doubles': Spike identity (unit number) and spike time (seconds).

 ????
 Bioarxiv ?????